-The Crawfish Or Shrimp Étouffée is a Cajun classic dish made by first cooking onions, garlic, celery and bell pepper in butter then smothering the seafood with this flavorful sauce before serving over a bed of white rice.
+The Crawfish Étouffée is a classic Cajun dish made by first cooking onions, garlic, celery and bell pepper in butter then smothering the seafood with this flavorful sauce before serving over a bed of white rice.
 Ca

 The season of Lent begins the day after Mardi Gras which is called Ash Wednesday.
 It continues for about 7 weeks leading up to the celebration of Jesus’ resurrection from the grave on Easter Sunday.
 A day worth celebrating!

 Since Cajuns are predominately Catholic, lent was and still is faithfully observed where I grew up in Vermilion Parish.
 That place on earth spotted with marshland on its southern side just before reaching the Gulf of Mexico.

 Traditionally during lent, meat is served only once out of the three daily meals except for Wednesday and Friday.
 On these days it is abstained from as an act of sacrifice in order to draw closer to God.

 As a teenager, my mother remembers there were no dances or parties during this season.
 As a child, I remember stressing out on trying to decide whether I was going to give up candy, gum or cokes for forty-something days.
 No matter what we chose personally to abstain from we were always served meatless dishes on Friday.

 Thankfully fresh fish is readily available around the marshland.
 In place of meat and rice (see Everyday Rice Every Day) and gravy Mama would fix fish or shellfish.
 One of my favorites is her crawfish etouffee (pronounced ay-2-fay).

 Etouffée means to smother and smother those crawfish Mama did well.
 Her recipe calls for a buttery white sauce made with onion, bell pepper, celery and garlic with a kick of cayenne pepper.
 It’s super easy to make and oh-so-tasty!